Non-principal T-duality, generalized complex geometry and blow-ups: Divisors and Lie algebroids; generalized complex structures and their lifts

 Using the Serre-Swann theorem, one may show that vector fields preserving the divisors from Definition \ref{def:divisors} define vector bundles and the natural identification of sections of these vector bundles with vector fields makes these vector bundles into Lie algebroids: \begin{definition} Let $M$ be a manifold, and $I_Z,I_D,I_{\abs{D}}$ a real log, complex log, respectively elliptic divisor on $M$.
 Vector fields preserving these ideals define Lie algebroids: \begin{itemize} \item $\A_Z \rightarrow TM$, the \textbf{real log-tangent bundle}. \item $\A_D \rightarrow T_{\cc}M$, the \textbf{complex log-tangent bundle}. \item $\elli \rightarrow TM$, the \textbf{elliptic tangent bundle}. \qedhere \end{itemize} \end{definition} As the divisors under consideration have local normal forms, so do have the associated Lie algebroids: \begin{remark} In the coordinates of Definition \ref{def:divisors}, we have: \begin{itemize} \item $\Gamma(\A_Z) = \inp{x_1\partial_{x_1},\ldots,x_k\partial_{x_k},\partial_{x_{k+1}},\ldots,\partial_{x_n}}$. \item $\Gamma(\A_D) = \inp{z_1\partial_{z_1},\partial_{\bar{z}_1},\ldots,z_k\partial_{z_k},\partial_{\bar{z}_k},\partial_{x_{2k+1}},\ldots,\partial_{x_n}}$. \item $\Gamma(\elli) = \inp{r_1\partial_{r_1},\partial_{\theta_1},\ldots,r_k\partial_{r_k},\partial_{\theta_k},\partial_{x_{2k+1}},\ldots,\partial_{x_n}}$, \end{itemize} with $r_i\partial_{r_i} = x_{2i-1}\partial_{x_{2i-1}}+x_{2i}\partial_{x_{2i}}$ and $\partial_{\theta_i} = x_{2i-1}\partial_{x_{2i}} - x_{2i}\partial_{x_{2i-1}}$. \end{remark}

-For each of the Lie algebroids above, we obtain a corresponding de Rham complex on the exterior power of the dual vector bundle.
-The relation between complex and elliptic tangent bundles translates into the existence of maps between their corresponding de Rhams complexes.
+For each of the Lie algebroids above, we obtain a corresponding Lie algebroid de Rham complex on the exterior power of the dual vector bundle.
+The relation between complex and elliptic tangent bundles translates into the existence of maps between their corresponding de Rham complexes.
 Indeed, given a complex log divisor, $I_D$, and associated elliptic divisor, $I_{\abs{D}}$, taking the imaginary part of a complex log form is a map $\Im^* \colon (\Omega^{\bullet}(\A_D),d_{\A_D}) \rightarrow (\Omega^{\bullet}(\elli),d_{\elli})$.

 There are several residue maps associated to these Lie algebroids, obtained by taking the coefficients of certain singular generators.
 We quickly recall the ones we need in this article.
 Given a smooth elliptic divisor, with $D$ co-orientable, it is explained in \cite{CG17} that there are residue maps: